 - Learn about reef ecology and become a certified reef teacher

-- Horseback ride or hike through Waipio Valley
+- Horseback ride or hike through the incredible Waipio Valley

 - Enjoy a traditional Hawaiian feast at an authentic Hawaiian luau

 - Learn the traditional art of hula dancing during our own private lesson

 - Watch for dolphins as we enjoy a BBQ lunch while sailing on a catamaran

 - Capture a once-in-a-lifetime sunset and stargaze from the summit of sacred Mauna Kea*

 - Whitewater raft up to Class IV rapids in two stunning canyons